kapawlak/temp_lab_host/Courses/345/3L/references.md

 Accuracy and precision are independent of one another.
 The definitions and independence are depicted visually in [](Figure-accuracyTargets).

 Precision can be measured by looking at the uncertainty in our measurement.
 Accuracy is not so simple to determine.
 In order to make a useful statement about accuracy we must first understand the precision of our measurement.
-It's not useful to makes claims about accuracy is the uncertainty is too high.
+It's not useful to makes claims about accuracy if the uncertainty is too high.
 For instance, perhaps someone missed evenly all around the target but never hit the target itself.
 All of the holes would average to a bullseye but we would not consider the thrower to be accurate.

 # Statistics